• Bike Rental

 Self-guided bike tours are a great way to explore the world around you because you have greater opportunity to interact with your environment.
 You can also take time to stop and explore an area that otherwise might not have captured your attention.

-You don't need a lot of experience to embark on a self-guided bike tour!
+You need a good level of fitness, but you don't need a lot of experience to embark on a self-guided bike tour!
 In fact, if you're new to biking, this is a great way to start out.

-The first thing you'll want to do is read up on how to use your bike properly.
-It's important that you know how it should feel to ride it with some luggage and on different terrain.
+The first thing you'll want to do is make sure you know how to use your bike properly and perform some basic maintenance.
+It's important that you know how it feels to ride a bicycle with some luggage on varied terrain.

-There's a difference between the feel of a road or mountain bike, so make sure you understand which type of bike will suit your route, before departure.
+There's a difference between the feel of a road or mountain bike, so make sure you understand which type of bike will suit your route, and make sure you can perform roadside maintenance, such as flat tire repair and brake or gear adjustments - well before departure.

 Once you have an understanding of the appropriate bicycle for your type of bike tour, find the perfect route for beginners.